ShiferawAbel/ethiopian_date_picker/README.md

 EthiopianDatePickerLocalization.SO (Somali - Note: Please provide accurate translations in localization_data.dart)

 💡 How it Works (Key Insight)
-When a date is selected in the Ethiopian calendar within the picker, the package internally uses CalendarConverter.toGregorian to convert that Ethiopian date into its equivalent Gregorian DateTime object.
-This Gregorian DateTime value is what is ultimately returned by the showEthiopianDatePicker function.
-This ensures easy compatibility with standard Flutter and Dart date handling.
+The ethiopian_date_picker package bridges the gap between Gregorian and Ethiopian calendars.
+When you provide DateTime objects (Gregorian) for initial dates or range constraints, the picker intelligently converts them to Ethiopian for display.
+When a user makes a selection in the Ethiopian calendar, the chosen date is automatically converted back to a Gregorian DateTime object and returned to your application.
+This seamless bidirectional conversion allows you to work primarily with Gregorian dates in your app while offering a fully localized Ethiopian date selection experience to your users.

+🛣️ What's Next?
+(Follow for more!)
+This is just the beginning for ethiopian_date_picker!
+I'm planning to add more exciting features and enhancements to make it even more powerful and versatile.

+Follow this package on pub.dev and/or star the repository on GitHub to stay updated on future releases, new features, and improvements!
+Your support helps grow this project.

 🤝 Contributing
 Contributions are welcome!
-If you find a bug or have a feature request, please open an issue on the GitHub issue tracker.
+If you find a bug or have a feature request, please open an issue or submit a pull request on the GitHub issue tracker.

 📄 License
 This project is licensed under the MIT License.